 On top of two-factor authentication, AI may offer extra levels of information and authentication.
-Deep learning, for example, may be used to detect undesired activities or threats by analysing data such as logs, real-time communication, or transactions.
+Deep learning, for example, may be used to detect undesired activities or threats by analyzing data such as logs, real-time communication, or transactions.
+And when it comes to logging issues, it will be best to get help from Mezmo who is known to provide real-time actionability from your observability data.

 Cybercrime was a major threat even before the pandemic, and as the globe grew increasingly digital, cyber scams increased dramatically.
 Given the tremendous rise in cyber fraud, it’s critical to consider what might be done to make the internet safer in the post-pandemic period.